MislavJaksic/Knowledge-Repository/Linux/README.md

 ## Linux

-Linux is a free operating system famous for its kernel.
+Linux is a family of operating systems famous for its kernel.
+Linux comes with a lot of free office, system monitoring and programming tools, such as OpenOffice and proccess control program top.

+### Linux distributions

 There are [many varieties of Linux](https://distrowatch.com/).
 They range from those that look like Windows to those without a graphical interface.
-Linux comes with a plethora of free office, system monitoring and programming tools, such as OpenOffice and the utility program top.

-Each Linux OS is a bit different, so take care not to mix up installation instructions or command syntax.
+Each Linux OS is different, so take care not to mix up installation instructions or command syntax.

-### Linux distributions

-You can look up Linux distribution on the website.

 [Manjaro](https://manjaro.org/) - quite popular